imevanc/pub-locator/README.md

 # General-Information <a name="general-information"></a>

-The SHOTSCOPE TECH TEST app is my individual work on the take home test of the Shotscope.
-The hiring team provided me with an api link and the main purpose was to plot the locations of the pubs in Edinburgh, UK.
+The main purpose was to plot the locations of the pubs in Edinburgh, UK.
 I used uizard webpage for drafting a single-app page and wrote down state diagrams.
 The application was created with React.js and styled with the Material-UI framework.
 It is responsive and scalable; I considered both mobile and web views.
 If you enter into the responsive design from your browser, you can see changes on the design, as a few components are disabled when the screen resolution goes down.

 The default page is the home page, where a user is logged in and they can change the mode of the webpage from light to dark.
 It's responsive for all users with the appropriate messages.
 The user can left-click on a beer marker and the will see the changes of that rendered on the pub card at the right hand side of the page.
 They need to right-click the same marker in order to disable the "clicked-message".
 The images are fetched from the Pexels API and the API coordination is done using proxy on create-react-app.